sachiwije/Probe_Finder/README.md

 3. Exactly add relevant information into probe.txt.
 4. Run gene_probes.sh script.

+Transferring pipeline into snakemake are underway.
 Any specific question can be directed to naung.m@wehi.edu.au